kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 $$x' = \frac{x - x_{mean}}{x_{max} - x_{min}}$$

 For normalization, the maximum value you can get after applying the formula is 1, and the minimum value is 0.
 So all the values will be between 0 and 1.
+That's why it's also called *min-max scaling*.

 {% highlight python %}
 # for Box-Cox Transformation